Charlotte Leslie: In Parliament (2010–2017)

 She has also led calls in Parliament for the creation of a Royal College of Teaching, publishing a book on the subject in 2013.
 She was also a trustee on the Teacher Development Trust.

 She re-formed the All Party Parliamentary Group (APPG) for Boxing in 2011, and was its chair for approximately 6 years.
 She was also a member of the APPGs on Autism, Beer, National Citizens' Service and Volunteering, and Sport.

 She was praised in Chancellor George Osborne's budget speech of 2012 for her campaign to scrap the beer duty escalator, which added 2% plus inflation to the cost of beer each year.
 Osborne removed the escalator and cut 1p off beer duty.

 In April 2014, Leslie apologised to the House of Commons following accusations that she had failed to declare financial donations in the Register of MPs' Financial Interests.
 However, in July 2014, the Standards Commissioner ruled that Leslie had not breached the rules, although she had already apologised for any error.

 For several months, Leslie chaired the Commons All Party Parliamentary Group on Saudi Arabia.
 Before Christmas, in 2016, she accepted a food hamper from the Saudi Arabia embassy in London.
 Leslie estimated the value of the gift to be approximately £500, and accordingly declared it in the Register of Members' Interests.
 In April 2017, she was part of a 5 day delegation of a total of 7 cross-Party MPs to Saudi Arabia.
 Travel and accommodation expenses were paid for by the Kingdom, to "strengthen British-Saudi Arabian diplomatic relations."
 This was also declared accordingly by Leslie in the Register of Members' Interests.

 Brexit

 Leslie announced before the Brexit referendum that she would support Brexit.

 Previously she had been a member of the Fresh Start group of Conservative MPs, which campaigned for far-reaching reform of the European Union.
 She contributed to its work on social and employment law and on the EU's impact on the National Health Service.
 In 2011, she presented a Ten Minute Rule Bill to exempt the NHS from the Working Time Directive.

 In Bristol (2010– )

 Locally, her work has focused on transport.
 She has campaigned extensively for the re-opening of the Henbury Loop rail line around the north of her former constituency, and for the introduction of a smartcard on local transport.

-She supported the creation of an elected mayoralty in Bristol, which became the one of the few cities voting on an elected mayor to choose to have one in 2012.
+She supported the creation of an elected mayoralty in Bristol, which became one of the few cities voting on an elected mayor to choose to have one in 2012.